mariusberlin/xai_visualisation/README.md

 '''
 Provide model, trained model and pixel array in a Jupyter Notebook

-Provide model and trained model with identical architecture Provide 3D pixel_array as numpy array in the same shape as the input size of the 3D model.
+Provide model and trained model with identical architecture.
+Provide 3D pixel_array as numpy array in the same shape as the input size of the 3D model.
-Pixel_array dimensions: (depth, length, width) or (1,depth, length, width,1); depth = dimension of interactive slider
+Pixel_array dimensions: (depth, length, width) or (1, depth, length, width,1); depth = dimension of interactive slider.
 '''

 import xai_vis.interact as interact